aptos-labs/aptos-core/developer-docs-site/docs/tutorials/validator-node/intro.md

 - Open TCP port 80/8080, for REST API access.

 ## Getting started
-You can configure an Aptos node in many ways: using Aptos source code, using docker, and using Terraform.
+You can configure an Aptos node in many ways: using Aptos source code, Docker, and Terraform.
 For best availability and stability, we recommend you to deploy your node on the Cloud.
-We provided Terraform support for deploying the node on three cloud providers: GCP, AWS and Azure.
+We have provided Terraform support for deploying the node on three cloud providers: GCP, AWS and Azure.

-In order to participate in the incentivized testnet, participants must demonstrate the ability to configure and deploy a node as well as pass KYC (know your client) sanctions requirements.
+In order to participate in the incentivized testnet, participants must demonstrate the ability to configure and deploy a node as well as pass sanctions screening requirements.

 High level steps for joining Aptos Incentivized Testnet:
 - Follow the instruction to deploy a node (including a validator node and a fullnode) with test mode.